-t

 When is the bomb going to explode?

+Where is it right now?

 What does it look like?

 What will cause it to explode?

+Did you place the bomb?

+Why?

+What is your name?

 What is your address?

 Where are you calling from?

-1:

-machinery, other)

-apply)

-Deep

-Nasal

-Loud

-Soft

-Squeaky

-Giggly

-Calm